-For a white of the region you are sure to find the famed Frascati or Est!
+For a white of the region, you are sure to find the famed Frascati or Est!
 Est!
 Est!
 But I would aim to try a Bombino.
 An ancient wine that received DOC recognition for Lazio.
-It is sometimes called Pagadebit because the vine produces such high yield that it was sure to pay off all the vineyards debts.
+It is sometimes called Pagadebit because the vine produces such a high yield that it was sure to pay off all the vineyard’s debts.
 It is a crisp wine with hints of apple.

 Apart from the classic Montepulciano d’Abruzzo, give Ceresuolo d’Abruzzo a try!
 This red wine is a DOC from Abruzzo and is another fruity and spicy red to try.